 - Done in an episode of Dinosaurs, in which the baby is cut in half and then put back together in a weird cross between this trope and Vegas-style stage magic.

 - Bertolt Brecht also does this with a child at the end of his play The Caucasian Chalk Circle.
 In his version, it's known who the biological mother is, but the boy had been raised for most of his life by a woman who was not his biological mother, so the question is whether he should be returned to his biological family or remain with his adoptive mother.
-The adoptive mother is the one who ends up being willing to give up the child rather than see him harmed is not the biological mother.
+The adoptive mother is the one who ends up being willing to give up the child rather than see him harmed, and the judge consequently rules in her favor.note

 - One of the quests in Dungeon Siege III has you settle a land dispute between a Goblin baron and a human landowner.
 You can tell them to just split the land and deal with it and they'll agree, though neither are terribly happy about it (and the Goblin notes that this is a coward's choice).

-- In Zap Dramatic's Sir Basil Pike Public School, if you pick the boy's path, the player character feuds with Dave over a bike: you believe he took it from you while you were inside a store, but he says it's his own bike that's identical to yours.
-Taking the problem to Ted results in him offering to do this to the bike.
+- In Zap Dramatic's Sir Basil Pike Public School, if you pick the boy's path, the player character feuds with Dave over a bike: you believe he took it from you while you were inside a store, but he says it's his own bike and you stole it.
+Taking the problem to Mr. Hartrup results in him offering to do this to the bike.
 It doesn't exactly work out, though, because if you tell Ted not to cut the bike up, then Dave will also tell him not to cut it up, which does not solve the dispute at all, and he's forced to take the bike away until you and Dave can come to an agreement.
 If you do tell him to cut it up, then he will give it to Dave.
 For those who are curious, if you do this path correctly, you later learn the bike is Dave's, the confusion arose because you both happened to get the same model bike and both were placed next to each other outside the store.

 - Susie Carmichael from Rugrats used this method in a Rugrats comic story where Tommy was arguing with Angelica over custody of his star ball.